phamcongthuy/challenge/submit.markdown

 ### To apply, organizations will:

-* Outline how their activations will make progress on the LA2050 goals and metrics, including clearly defining a core issue, the desired solution to address the issue, intended outcome for the activations;
+* Outline how their activation will make progress on the LA2050 goals and metrics, including clearly defining a core issue, the desired solution to address the issue, intended outcome for the activation;
 * Provide a plan that describes how the organization will engage the public to advance the LA2050 goals and metrics
 * Clearly articulate the engagement strategies and tools that will be employed
 * Identify coalition partners involved and their respective roles.
 Collaboration is highly encouraged!